poiesic (poh EE sick): Of or relating to creation or production

 Chapter Four

 Lance lay on top of the covers in his boxers and stared at the ceiling.
-The institutional quiet of the residential building after dark was starkly different from the ambient noise he’d grown used to in Seattle and unsettling, like the building was holding its breath.
+The institutional quiet of the residential building after dark was nothing like the constant urban hum he’d grown used to in Seattle.
+Unsettling, as though the building was holding its breath.

 ...